fransay/geometry/README.md

 > shape, size and relative position of figures.
 ## objects in geometry
 **points** : points are fundamental for building geometry.
-Every geometric shape is defined as a set of points ; this is not the case in synthetic geometry, where a line is another fundamental object that is not viewed as the set of the points through which it passes
+Every geometric shape is defined as a set of points ; this is not the case in synthetic geometry, where a line is another fundamental object that is not viewed as the set of the points through which it passes!
+, points are primal in geometric objects

 ![point](http://www.vanseodesign.com/blog/wp-content/uploads/2010/07/dot-relationships.png)